-The market for credit default swaps has become more volatile in recent years as the creditworthiness of certain counterparties has been questioned and/or downgraded.
+The market for credit default swaps may become volatile if the creditworthiness of certain counterparties is questioned and/or downgraded.
 If a counterparty's credit becomes significantly impaired, multiple requests for collateral posting in a short period of time could increase the risk that a Client may not receive adequate collateral.
 A Client may exit its obligations under a credit default swap only by terminating the contract and paying applicable breakage fees, or by entering into an offsetting credit default swap position, which may cause a Client to incur more losses.